-Beginning in 2020, GFC has also offered the annual Robert D. Stillman Dignity Award to recognize outstanding organizations responding to the challenges and risks that affect the wellbeing of children and youth.
-Specifically, the award recognizes organizations that advance the dignity of young people by providing critical services, such as shelter, refuge, and humanitarian aid; fostering economic empowerment; and/or promoting welcoming communities through social inclusion programs.
+GFC began offering the annual Robert D. Stillman Dignity Award in 2020.
+This award recognizes organizations that advance the dignity of young people by providing critical services such as shelter, refuge, and humanitarian aid; fostering economic empowerment; and/or promoting welcoming communities through social inclusion programs.

 This award was established to honor former GFC Board Chair Bob Stillman and his commitment to improving the lives of the children and youth who are most in need.
 It is made possible thanks to the generous contributions of Bob’s family and friends.